adamfowleruk/mljs/planning.md

   4. Creating a new Hybrid app with MLJS.
 (Already exists, on blog site).
 Creating a search page and configuring options and facets.
 A search page with two charts (akin to an AppBuilder demo)
    a.
 Creating a new REST app with MLJS
   5. Customising how search results are displayed - The Renderer architecture.
 Detect and display data in a search results page in new and interesting ways
- - IN PROGRESS Core: Search Options builder
+ - DONE Core: Search Options builder
-  - hide sem:triple elements from snippet highlighting
+  - DEFERRED hide sem:triple elements from snippet highlighting
-  - Don't return sem:triples documents at all by default
+  - DEFERRED Don't return sem:triples documents at all by default (Top level only)
   - DONE actually write the pathConstraint function!
-  - TEST BUG WAS AN ISSUE IN MLJS CONSTRAINT SETTINGS: Investigate why REST insists upon some elements having indexes in the JSON namespace as well as the one required (E.g. xhtml and h1)
+  - DONE BUG WAS AN ISSUE IN MLJS CONSTRAINT SETTINGS: Investigate why REST insists upon some elements having indexes in the JSON namespace as well as the one required (E.g. xhtml and h1)
+ - DONE Test: Create MLJS Rest only (not Roxy hybrid) deployment project
+ - DONE Docs: Publish mljsrest and mldbwebtest to internal demo server

 Targets for 1.2 (Dec 2013) - Medium Priority
  - IN PROGRESS Widget: RDB2RDF in test app
   - Remove jQuery specific code
   - DONE Check Roxy installation of REST extension works automatically
   - DONE validate CSS works correctly on all pages
- - Widgets: OpenLayers - Use MarkLogic as a tile cache rather than the browser (and do "cache first")
- - Widgets: Address to Lon Lat - Perform address lookup for top matching point, feed as constraint in to structured query
-  - MS VirtualEarth address lookup?
-  - Accept radius as a property
  - Docs: MLJS Webinar series of Video Tutorials
   6. Loading documents with MLJS.
 Add test XML, JSON and text documents using MLJS and a test loading web page.
   7. Using MLJS to explore data - Integrated charts, co-occurence, map, query bar